mikepfrank/GLaDOS/README.md

 # The GladOS Project

 **GladOS** currently stands for **Gladys' Lovely and Dynamic Operating System** -- An operating environment for use by text-based AI personas.
-(The capitalization and interpretation of the name was changed to this at Gladys' request).
+(The capitalization and interpretation of the name were changed to this at Gladys' request).

 Formerly named *GLaDOS, General Lifeform's automated Domicile Operating System.*